 - Have a good sleep the night before your headshot session, makeup or coffee can not compensate for your fresh and smart look.

 - Be on time for your headshot session.
-This will ensure smooth photoshoot, with enough picture taken in a more relaxed atmosphere.
+This will ensure smooth photoshoot, with enough pictures taken in a more relaxed atmosphere.

 - Don’t waste to much time in changing outfits.
-Better concentrate in spending more time in front of the camera, ensuring best of your personality is captured.
+Better concentrate on spending more time in front of the camera, ensuring the best of your personality is captured.

 It is very easy to get confused do to the way, an industry defined, branches of portrait photography are called – in this case Headshot photography.
 However, a better understanding of the underlying foundation in portrait photography can only make us better at photographing people – regardless the way we identify the style.

 Portrait photography, perhaps, is the most diverse genre among all others.
 With its diversity occurred the need of naming and defining certain styles of photography as stand alone, as to say.
 Headshot is nothing more than just definition of a product adapted to the needs of any professional industry.

 It makes it much easier if you are looking for, or offering, a headshot photography services to clarify what exactly is on offer and what exactly a client is looking for.
 This wouldn’t be the case if, for example, a client contact you and say that he/she (or perhaps an agency) need a portrait, from this point further just try to imagine the forth and back correspondence until establishing; how to, of who, for what will be used, visuals, where and any other possible specifics (upon clients requirements) to establish how to approach the photo-shoot and quote for it.

 It’s clear that is much more efficient to build a business model upon simplicity than on general platform such as portrait photography.

 Speaking of simplicity doesn’t mean that the approach to photographing headshots should be taken lightly, but the opposite.